 - Students build interfaces with bold gradients and other UI elements.

 - Four mentor sessions with a vetted professional designer.

 - Four-week course with 10 to 15 hours of weekly participation.

 - Certificate of completion at the end of course.

 Springboard’s UI/UX Design Career Track

-What it is: This nine-month course notably offers a high degree of human support, including weekly calls with mentors (Airbnb, Oracle and Whirlpool product-design pros are among the mentorship ranks) and an unlimited number of career-coaching calls.
-(Springboard guarantees a job offer.)
-Students learn design fundamentals like hierarchy, consistency and alignment; are exposed to real-world guidelines like Google and Apple platform specs; and get face time with Sketch, Adobe XD and Figma.
+This nine-month course by Springboard offers a high degree of human support, including weekly calls with industry experts and an unlimited number of career-coaching calls.
+Students learn design fundamentals like design thinking, user research and interaction design; are exposed to real-world guidelines like Google and Apple platform specs; and get face time with Sketch, Adobe XD and Figma.
 Students can choose between upfront, monthly and deferred tuition plans.
 And Springboard’s job guarantee means a student gets a full refund if they don’t secure a UX/UI design job six months after graduation.

-Skillshare’s DESIGN RULES: Principles + Practices for Great UI Design
+Skillshare’s DESIGN RULES: Fundamental Principles + Practices for Great UI Design

 Udemy’s Complete App Design Course - UX, UI and Design Thinking

-What it is: Another highly-rated Udemy bestseller, this course offers an enticing option for beginners with a mobile focus.
+Another highly-rated Udemy bestseller, this app design course offers an enticing option for beginners with a mobile focus.
 The 60-plus lectures run more than three hours and include sections on color theory, typography essentials, text overlaying and vertical and horizontal alignment.
 It’s led by the London-based App Brewery, which has a roster of app development online courses that may also be of interest.
 (App Brewery is also an official partner of Flutter, Google’s UI platform.)
 Students can purchase access to this Udemy course for an upfront payment of $119.99 or $16.58 per month.